The 3 secrets that help me

 In the end, in war, business or politics, it is strategy that will secure your victory, not the depth of your emotions or convictions.
 Authenticity or the appearance of it can certainly help (or hurt in some cases), but is never enough.

-As I talked about it in Strategy 20 of the WAR book, politics is maneuver warfare: staking out positions and fighting for them.
+As I talked about it in Strategy 20 of the War book, politics is maneuver warfare: staking out positions and fighting for them.
 Taking positions that push you into corners might gain you some momentary success, as you come out fighting, but in the end, you have decreasing options and you end up tiring the public by doing the same thing, by being so predictable.

 Franklin Roosevelt was the master of the game, although he had the advantage of dealing with much shorter campaign times.
 His goal was to seem overall like a strong leader, with definite convictions, but to never commit too tightly to anything early on in the campaign.
 He wanted positions that would allow him to react to inevitable changes in the news and exploit them.
 He wanted flexibility and at the same time he used his opponents’ rigid, one-line ideas, to push them further into corners.
 He set a firm tone, took an overall stance (against big business, for the working man), but gave himself room to maneuver.
 He was amazingly fluid, striking back at his opponents or playing above the fray, depending on what was needed for the moment.
 He won four presidential campaigns.